MicrosoftLearning/AI-102-AIEngineer/Instructions/09b-language-understanding-(preview).md

 ## More information

-For more information about using the **Language Understanding** service, see the [Language Understanding documentation](https://docs.microsoft.com/azure/cognitive-services/luis/).
+For more information about using the **Language** service to create conversational language udnerstanding solutions, see the [Language service documentation](https://docs.microsoft.com/azure/cognitive-services/language-service/conversational-language-understanding/overview).